Abiola Segun-Williams

-Abiola Segun-Williams is a Nigerian actress, presenter, and scriptwriter popularly known for her role as Titi K in TV soap opera, Tinsel.
+Abiola Segun-Williams is a Nigerian actress, TV presenter, and scriptwriter best known for her role as Titi K in TV soap opera, Tinsel.

 Early life

-She was born and raised in Lagos.
-Abiola finished her secondary education in 1983 and studied theatre Arts at the Obafemi Awolowo University, Ile Ife.
+Segun-Williams was born and raised in Lagos.
+She finished her secondary education in 1983 and studied theatre arts at the Obafemi Awolowo University, Ile Ife.

 Career

-Abiola Segun-Williams became a professional actress in 1986.
+Segun-Williams became a professional actress in 1986.
 Her first acting role was a stage play titled Remilekun Jankarino by Ben Tomiloju in 1986.
 While in school, she started acting to earn a living.
-She featured in multiple stage plays, which showed in Lagos, Ibadan, Jos and Kaduna, and so on.
+She featured in multiple stage plays, which showed in Lagos, Ibadan, Jos and Kaduna, among other places.
 She has gone on to feature in multiple productions such as In the cupboard by Desmond Elliot, I will take my chances produced by Emem Isong and Damages with Uche Jombo.
-She peresented a show called Adam and Eve for 5 years on NTA.
+She presented a show called Adam and Eve for five years on NTA.